dclong/blog/misc/content/2013-10-21-shell-tips.markdown

 3. all parameters: `$@` (what about `$*`?)

-4. advance use of `[[ ]]` wild cards ...

-5. alias, function versus scripts, function is more robust, convenient, but you have to source them in every time, which decreases performance you should think about things similar to python and ruby, use them in both ways! alias similar to function, prefer script than alias and function, generally speaking counter example cs
-    Vim !: has no access to shell alias or functions another reason to use script
-    function versus script:
-    function need to refreshed (fun is cached) while scripts need not after modified
-    so I think scripts is more suitable to use
-    I vote for separate fun and script

-6. shell scripts are more flexible than shell functions, because you can use shabang, which gives flexibility to use any script language shell function is must sometimes, e.g., cs example, shell scripts are run in sub shell () ... $() ... use $0 and $BASH_SOURCE to write ... your example

-8. avoid using "global" bash variables in sub shell, many things are sub shell, very dangerous, and be careful!!!, duplicity, aerofs, dropbox examples ...

-24. bash array index is 0-based

 28. Be careful about `.` when using regular expressions (e.g., sed), this is really a general problem

-`-b file` = True if the file exists and is block special file.

-`-c file` = True if the file exists and is character special file.

-`-d file` = True if the file exists and is a directory.

-`-e file` = True if the file exists.

-`-f file` = True if the file exists and is a regular file

-`-g file` = True if the file exists and the set-group-id bit is set.

-`-k file` = True if the files' "sticky" bit is set.

-`-L file` = True if the file exists and is a symbolic link.

-`-p file` = True if the file exists and is a named pipe.

-`-r file` = True if the file exists and is readable.

-`-s file` = True if the file exists and its size is greater than zero.

-`-s file` = True if the file exists and is a socket.

-`-t fd` = True if the file descriptor is opened on a terminal.

-`-u file` = True if the file exists and its set-user-id bit is set.

-`-w file` = True if the file exists and is writable.

-`-x file` = True if the file exists and is executable.

-`-O file` = True if the file exists and is owned by the effective user id.

-`-G file` = True if the file exists and is owned by the effective group id.

-`file1 –nt file2` = True if file1 is newer, by modification date, than file2.

-`file1 ot file2` = True if file1 is older than file2.

-`file1 ef file2` = True if file1 and file2 have the same device and inode numbers.

-`-z string` = True if the length of the string is 0.

-`-n string` = True if the length of the string is non-zero.

-`string1 = string2` = True if the strings are equal.

-`string1 != string2` = True if the strings are not equal.

-`!expr =` True if the expr evaluates to false.

-`expr1 –a expr2` = True if both expr1 and expr2 are true.

-`expr1 –o expr2` = True is either expr1 or expr2 is true.

-if a function has the same name as a script, the function comes first, but if you prefix it with sudo, then the script is run as a function is invisible in sub shells

 2. the trick of "--" end of command after which only positional arguments are accepted